A Recipe for Watermarking Diffusion Models: Additional visualization

-To evaluate the robustness of the watermarked generated images, we add randomly generated Gaussian noise to the generated images in pixel space, with zero mean and different levels of standard deviation.
-The results are in Figure \ref{fig:noise_image_ffhq} and Figure \ref{fig:noise_image_afhqv2}.
-Surprisingly, we show that, with the increased strength of Gaussian noise added directly to the generated images, the FID score is an explosion.
-However, the bit accuracy remains stable as the original clean images.
+To evaluate the robustness of the watermarked generated images, we add randomly generated Gaussian noise (zero mean and $15e^{-3}$ std), brighten (with a factor of 1.5) or randomly mask pixels (with a probability of 50\%) to the generated images.
+The visualization results are in Figure~\ref{fig:perturb_images_cifar}, Figure~\ref{fig:perturb_images_afhq}, Figure~\ref{fig:perturb_images_ffhq}, Figure~\ref{fig:perturb_images_imagenet} that show the attacked/perturbed samples.
+The numerical results are in Table~\ref{table:fid_scores}.

+In Figure~\ref{fig:noise_image_ffhq} and Figure~\ref{fig:noise_image_afhqv2}, we show additional samples that are noised with different strength.
+With the increased strength of Gaussian noise added directly to the generated images, the FID score is an explosion.
+Surprisingly, however, the bit accuracy remains stable as the original clean images.
 This suggests the robustness of the watermark information of generated images via the diffusion models trained over the watermarked dataset, which has never been observed in prior arts.

-\subsection{Performance Degradation for Watermarked Text-to-Image Models}
+\subsection{Performance degradation for watermarked text-to-image models}